Colorectal Polyps and Cancer

 What Are the Symptoms of Colorectal Cancer?

 Unfortunately, colorectal cancer may strike without symptoms.
-For this reason, it is very important to be screened regularly by your doctor for colorectal cancer, even if you have no symptoms.
+For this reason, it is very important to talk to your doctor about whether you are at risk for colorectal cancer and should be screened.

 In addition to getting a medical history and physical exam, there are a number of tests your doctor can perform to help detect colorectal cancer and polyps early.
 Tests to help detect colorectal polyps and cancer include: